Dental Implants in Sarasota, FL

 Since titanium is a biocompatible material, it bonds securely with surrounding tissue and bone in a process called osseointegration.
 When this process is complete and the implant has fully healed, we attach a connector piece called an abutment to the implant post.
 The abutment attaches the implant to a dental restoration, which will be the visible part of the implant that restores function and appearance.

-Restoring Healthy Function
+Restoring Healthy Function at our Sarasota, FL Dental Office

 The type of restoration we choose – crown, bridge, or denture – depends on your unique needs.
 We typically use dental crowns to replace a single tooth, and they are designed to blend seamlessly with your smile.
 If you’re missing more than one tooth, we may recommend a dental bridge.